code-tour-ai/codetour_ai/INTEGRATION_SUMMARY.md

 - 📦 **Repomix output** - Inspect `repomix-output.xml` to see what was analyzed

 **How It Works:**
-When you generate a tour, CodeTour now:
+When you generate a tour, Tour de Code AI now:
 1. Runs Repomix analysis to create a comprehensive codebase summary
 2. Uses TreeSitter to extract code structure
 3. Combines both sources to give the AI maximum context